How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 How long will my first gloves last?

 With 2–3 training sessions per week, expect 6–12 months for entry-level gloves.
-Replace when padding compresses or the wrist support weakens.
+Replace them when the padding compresses or wrist support weakens.

 Wrap-Up: Choose with Confidence

-Start with training gloves, choose the right ounces, prioritize fit, pick durable materials, and keep your gloves clean.
+Start with training gloves, pick the right ounces for your weight, and prioritize fit over looks.
 Your hands are your most important tools — protect them from day one.

 Back to blog